MicrosoftDocs/azure-video-indexer/azure-video-indexer/includes/transparency-transcription-translation-lid.md

 title: transparency transcription and language identification
 ---

-## Transcription, translation and language identification
+## Transcription, translation and language identification notes

 When used responsibly and carefully, Azure AI Video Indexer is a valuable tool for many industries.
 To respect the privacy and safety of others, and to comply with local and global regulations, we recommend: